File Module - Linking to a File

 Exemplar

-There is a File resource in the Stage 2/3 Exemplar Course.
-It is called the Sample File - Oral Communication Tip Sheet in Sample Stage 3 Activities and Resources section.
+A sample File resource is available in the Stage 2/3 Exemplar Course.
+It is called Sample File - Oral Communication Tip Sheet and can be found in the Sample Stage 3 Activities and Resources section.

 Linking to a File in the Course